zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    existing elements (insertion always grows the size of the vector by one).

-   :v: the vector to modify.
+   :param v: the vector to modify.

-   :d: the element to insert.
+   :param d: the element to insert.

-   :idx: the index at which to insert the data.
+   :param idx: the index at which to insert the data.
 If it is greater than the
         current size of the vector, the element is inserted at the end.